WordPress/gutenberg/packages/dataviews/README.md

 -   `callback`: function, required unless `RenderModal` is provided.
 Callback function that takes the record as input and performs the required action.
 -   `RenderModal`: ReactElement, optional.
 If an action requires that some UI be rendered in a modal, it can provide a component which takes as props the record as `item` and a `closeModal` function.
 When this prop is provided, the `callback` property is ignored.
 -   `hideModalHeader`: boolean, optional.
 This property is used in combination with `RenderModal` and controls the visibility of the modal's header.
 If the action renders a modal and doesn't hide the header, the action's label is going to be used in the modal's header.

+## Types

+- Layout types:
+    - `table`: the view uses a table layout.
+    - `grid`: the view uses a grid layout.
+    - `list`: the view uses a list layout.
+- Field types:
+    - `enumeration`: the field value should be taken and can be filtered from a closed list of elements.
+- Operator types:
+    - `in`: operator to be used in filters for fields of type `enumeration`.
+    - `notIn`: operator to be used in filters for fields of type `enumeration`.

 ## Contributing to this package